AdobeDocs/experience-manager-core-components.en/help/components/teaser.md

 * **Image asset** - Drop an asset from the [asset browser](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/fundamentals/environment-tools.html) or tap the **browse** option to upload from a local file system.
   * Tap or click **Clear** to de-select the currently selected image.
   * Tap or click **Pick** to open the [asset browser](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/fundamentals/environment-tools.html) to select an image.
-    * If [Next Generation Dynamic Media features](#next-gen-dm) are enabled, you have multiple options for picking an asset:
+    * If [Remote Assets Support](#next-gen-dm) is enabled, you have multiple options for picking an asset:
       * **Local** selects from the local AEM asset library.
       * **Remote** selects from a Dynamic Media library outside of your AEM instance.
   * Tap or click **Edit** to [mange the renditions of the asset](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/manage-digital-assets.html) in the asset editor.